adielBm/math-archive/Calculus/misc/METHODS.md

+- showing that a piecewise function is differentiable continuously
+	- 2019b.82

 # Existence of an Unique Solution of an Equation given by two differentiable functions

 - Given functions $g_1(x), g_2(x)$ that are differentiable on $\mathbb{R}$.
 Prove that there is only one solution of the equation $g_1(x)=g_2(x)$